roossh/herbarium/README.md

 ## What needs doing

-Currently there is no proper way for looking through the different plants, this functionality will be added in due time.
+Currently there is no proper way for looking through the different plants, this functionality will be added shortly.

-Early build is still a bit rough around the edges:
+Early build is still rough around the edges:

 ![alt text](earlybuild.png)

-Code needs some clean-up, which will be underway as soon as all of the main functionality has been added.
+Code needs some clean-up, which will be done as soon as rest of the main functionality has been added.

+Needs the conservation status visualisations added to the infobox.

 ## 3D